 Before you begin reading about cardiomyopathy, please read the explanation of how the normal heart works for a basic understanding of its structure and function.

 Cardiomyopathy is a disease of the heart muscle (myocardium).
-The muscle becomes abnormally thick, stiff or enlarged, affecting the heart’s ability to pump blood and maintain its rhythm.
+The muscle becomes abnormally thick, stiff or enlarged, affecting the heart’s ability to fill or pump blood and maintain its rhythm.

 Sometimes, particularly when adults develop cardiomyopathies, the disease is caused by factors such as diabetes, a previous heart attack or certain chemotherapy drugs.
 However, in many cases, in both adults and children, doctors don’t know what causes cardiomyopathies.

-When children develop cardiomyopathies, usually the disease occurs spontaneously.
-This means it is not caused by an identifiable factor such as another illness.
+When children develop cardiomyopathies, there is often not an identifiable factor such as another illness.
 Sometimes the cardiomyopathy is inherited (passed down through families because of a genetic difference).

 More rarely in children, the cause of cardiomyopathy is identifiable.
-A heart infection called myocarditis, chemotherapy drugs, metabolic disorders or muscle disorders are among the factors that can cause cardiomyopathy in a child or teenager.
+A heart infection called myocarditis, a protein abnormality in the heart muscle, chemotherapy drugs, metabolic disorders or muscle disorders are among the factors that can cause cardiomyopathy in a child or teenager.

 There are different types of cardiomyopathies, including: